openenergymonitor/EmonGLCD/buildguide/readme.md

 sendtimeinterval = 60
 ```

-## Time syncronization
+##Time synchronization

-By default emonHub is using a UTC timezone, meaning that GLCD might not display the timezone correctly to configure your Local timezone you might need to run super user mode (meaning you should be carefull with what you type from now on)
+By default emonHub is using a UTC timezone, meaning that GLCD might not display the timezone correctly to configure your Local timezone you might need to run super user mode (meaning you should be careful with what you type from now on)

 ```
 sudo su
 ```

 It will ask for a password, its the same used for SSH login to emonHUB

 Enable rewrite and run the command to reconfigure the timezone